 Columnists are Contributors with a dedicated space on Pulsamerica and an established professional background.
 Columnists are notably experienced on-the-ground individuals who exhibit high quality knowledge, professionalism, public recognition, and pro-activity for their valuable viewpoints and endeavors.

 Editor’s Notes is the Editor-in-Chief‘s dedicated Columnist space in addition to her broad Contributor role.
 Here, the Editor-in-Chief offers news report style intermixed with the collection of multiple perspectives in order to create valuable in-depth analysis on a topic.

-Ailana Navarez is Pulsamerica’s Editor-in-Chief, Owner, Columnist, Digital Marketing Manager and Contributor for Leadership Analysis and other significant areas; and Deputy Editor of partner-magazine International Policy Digest.
+Ailana Navarez is Pulsamerica’s Editor-in-Chief, Owner, Digital Marketing Manager and Contributor; and Deputy Editor of partner-magazine International Policy Digest.
 She is former Contributor of Uruguay and Venezuela.
-She has published over 60 international relations-related articles as a political analyst / journalist with a concentration in Latin American leadership analysis, commerce, government, history, international relations, and security resilience.
-As a photographer, she has covered international summits – including of MERCOSUR and the UN – as well as protests, security issues, environmental affairs and political campaigns.
-She is Harvard University educated in Government and Psychology, and is certified in Competitive Counter Intelligence, Technical Surveillance Countermeasures and Countering Terrorism & the Asset Threat Spectrum.
+She has published over 80 international relations-related articles as a political analyst / journalist with a concentration in Latin American leadership analysis, politics, economy, history, international relations, and security – particularly narco-trafficking.
+As a photographer, she has covered international summits – including of MERCOSUR and the UN.
+She holds a BA in Government and Psychology at Harvard, pursuing an MA in Homeland Security at Penn State, and is certified in Competitive Counter Intelligence, Technical Surveillance Countermeasures and Countering Terrorism & the Asset Threat Spectrum.
+She has volunteered for environmental, educational and law enforcement entities – domestically and abroad.
 She maintains permanent residency status in Panama, the United States and Uruguay.
-She speaks English, Rioplatanese Spanish, Brazilian Portuguese and Hawaiian Creole.
-She also has a background in international real estate development and investments.
+She speaks English, Spanish, Portuguese and Hawaiian Creole.

 DEPUTY EDITORIAL TEAM